-The main problem with road or gravel bikes is that they normally don’t have any prepared place to attach bags.
+The main problem with road bikes is that they normally don’t have any prepared place to attach bags.
 Some people solve this by carrying everything in a small backpack.
 This could work, but your shoulders may suffer after a week on the road.
 I have shoulders like an anchovy, so I put my stuff in bags attached to my bike.
 Fortunately you can always attach a front bag to your handlebars.

 For most trips you also need another bag, and I have tried two different designs, both attached to the saddle post.
 My first had a solid metal grip which you buckled onto the saddle post, then the bag itself was attached on top of a rack extending back from the grip.
-Solid, but heavy.
+Solid, doesn’t swing, but heavy.

 Explore your options online or at a well equipped bike shop.
 Pick bags that can take some serious rain and are big enough for your needs, then adjust your packing to your bags.
 First pack the things you must bring along, like bike repair equipment and toothbrush, then all optional stuff.
 The bulkiest things are normally that warm sweater, rain jacket, spare clothes, tires, tubes and extra shoes.
 You absolutely won’t be dressed like James Bond at that evening restaurant, but a pair of summer shorts and a shirt/blouse can get you a long way, except they’ll be wrinkled from the pressure in your bag.
 Us bike adventurers are perhaps the least well dressed bunch of people.